-When looking at the effects mindfulness meditation, researchers found that direct and indirect effects of meditation caused participants to feel and be more self-loving.
+When looking at the effects of mindfulness meditation, researchers found that direct and indirect effects of meditation caused participants to feel and be more self-loving.

 58. Sense of common humanity

 In the same study, participants experienced a feeling and sense of common humanity.
-This feeling is best described as a feeling of more understanding and less judgement towards other human beings, as well as feeling a sense of connectedness with people around the world.
+This feeling is best described as a feeling of more understanding and less judgment towards other human beings, as well as feeling a sense of connectedness with people around the world.

 Researchers looking at the scientific benefits of mediation looked at the effects of body scan meditation found that participants experienced a sense of selflessness compared to the control group and control conditions.